dudeperf3ct/dudeperf3ct.github.io/sensei/naval_ravikant.md

 I think everybody has values and a lot of finding great relationships, great coworkers, great lovers, wives, husbands, is finding other people where your values line up and then the little things don’t matter.

+The more of a desire that I have that it work out a certain way, the less likely I am to see the truth.

 The moment you tell somebody else something that’s not honest, you’ve lied to yourself.
 Then you’ll start believing your own lie.
 Then that will disconnect you from reality and take you down the wrong road

 The ability to learn, the means of learning, the tools of learning, are abundant and infinite.
 It’s the desire that’s incredibly scarce.

+A lot of our unhappiness also comes from comparing things from the past to the present.

+No one in the world is going to beat you at being you.

+I think the number one thing that clouds us from being able to see reality is that we have preconceived notions of the way it should be.

+I think the best founders, they have a deep understanding of the space they’re going into, enough to be contrarian.
+They have a deep passion for it, so that they’ll just keep working on it.
+They have execution skills.
+They just get things done.
+They solve problems.
+They’re capable.

 Stories
 ===========================